 Methane

 Methane is one of the most potent greenhouse gases, accounting for 25% or more of greenhouse gas impact.
-Project Climate is focusing on what happens when, in about a year, we have data from methane detection satellites, showing methane emissions (from agriculture, landfills, coal, and oil and gas operations primarily) in every jurisdiction in the world.
+Project Climate is focusing on what happens when, sometime this year, we have data from methane detection satellites, showing methane emissions (from agriculture, landfills, coal, and oil and gas operations primarily) in every jurisdiction in the world.
 If jurisdictions can act quickly to control and capture methane, we can make a significant dent in worldwide emissions.
-We have developed a methane reduction framework/protocol for every jurisdiction that has oil and gas operations and for emissions from the agriculture sector.
-We are working on frameworks for reduction for the waste sector and for “orphan” oil wells.
-We have also developed a proposal to establish National Methane Offices in jurisdictions worldwide.
+We have developed methane reduction frameworks/protocols for oil and gas operations and for emissions from the agriculture sector.
+In collaboration with the State of California, we have initiated the Subnational Methane Action Coalition (SMAC), initially with 15 signatories and growing, to build methane inventories, baselines, action plans, and share best practices around the world across all methane emission sectors.

 Subscribe to the Methane Times e-newsletter